parijatmukherjee/2darrayblog/content/pages/about_me.md

 Starting to blog wasn't easy for me.
 The big question was, "What should I write about?"
 And to be honest, I was still asking myself that even when I began this blog.
 But here's the thing: everyone has something they're knowledgeable about that they can share through blogging.

 If you like my blog and find it helpful, please let me know!
 You can email me at <parijat@2darray.com>.
-And feel free to reach out just to say hi.
+And feel free to reach out even just to say hi.

 Digitally yours,